dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Controlling the proof engine:

-* `--cores:<n>` - sets the number oor percent of the available cores to be used for verification
+* `--cores:<n>` - sets the number or percent of the available cores to be used for verification
 * `--verification-time-limit <seconds>` - imposes a time limit on each verification attempt
 * `--verification-error-limit <number>` - limits the number of verification errors reported (0 is no limit)
-* `--resource limit` - states a resource limit (to be used by the backend solver)
+* `--resource-limit` - states a resource limit (to be used by the backend solver)

 Legacy options: